laiskasiili/geoStuffContainerized/README.md

 For now, let's take a very pragmatic view that hopefully helps to at least partially understand some terminology used in the step-by-step guide commands below:

-Docker allows you to run software as linux proceses in their own isolated universe, independent of the host platform (windows, mac, linux).
+Docker allows you to run software as linux processes in their own isolated universe, independent of the host platform (windows, mac, linux).
 At the core is a simple standardized text file - called a __dockerfile__ - which contains a set of instructions on how to __build an image__ in a standardized and reproducible way.
 An image is a template that can be shared with others and has all the software specified by the dockerfile installed.
 From an image an arbitrary amount of __containers can be run__.

 # Step-by-step
 1. Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop).
 After the installation you can close the graphical Docker Desktop User Interface, we don't need it and it runs in the background.
 Test that the installation was successful by opening a terminal and typing ```docker --version```.